 For fresh air, head to Mozart's Coffee Roasters.
 No list of the best coffee shops in Austin would be complete without this one.
 An Austin original dating back to 1993, Mozart's is on the banks of the Colorado River at the western edge of the Tarrytown neighborhood.

-It's known for its ample outdoor seating, including a multi-level wooden deck, on-site coffee roasting, and bottomless cups of hot coffee and cold brew.
-Mozart's is also a full bakery that serves many sweet and savory pastries.
+Mozart's is known for its ample outdoor seating, including a multi-level wooden deck, on-site coffee roasting, and bottomless cups of hot and cold brew.
+It is also a full bakery that serves many sweet and savory pastries.

 Every December, Mozart's strings up one million LED Christmas lights over the deck and plays holiday music.
 This scene attracts visitors from across the region.
 I once dropped by when they hosted a meetup of Ferrari owners, which filled the parking lot with dozens of gorgeous Italian supercars.